Top Ten Christmas Movies

 How the Grinch Stole Christmas

-4. The Grinch: The book, "How the Grinch Stole Christmas", lives on in animated version, as well as a film version.
+4. The Grinch: The book, "How the Grinch Stole Christmas", was written as a picture book for children by Dr. Seuss in 1957.
+The story lives on in animated version, as well as a film version.
 These two movies are two of my favorite Christmas movies.

 The animated version came out in 1966, with the narration and voice of the Grinch by Boris Karloff.
 His depth and emotion bring the story alive.
 I remember as a child, being enthralled by little Cindy Lou Who, who discovered the Grinch stealing the Christmas Tree.
 Karloff's delightful narrative brings the Dr. Seuss book to life, and the dog Max is especially poignant in the animated version.
 And the song at the end of that movie always chokes me up.
 This short movie is great for children of all ages.
-The animation is never "old" and the songs and narration are captivating for kids from 2-92.
+The animation is never "old" and the songs and narration are captivating for kids of all ages.
+It will keep the attention of the youngest and the oldest.

 Directed by Ron Howard, the 2000 release of "How the Grinch Stole Christmas" (also known simply as "The Grinch") stars Jim Carrey as the Grinch, and includes a talented cast of characters.
 While it follows the heart of the original story, "The Grinch" adds a lot of detail to an otherwise short story.
 Ron Howard creates a beautiful and chaotic world where the Who's are busy living their unique lives.